anl13/MAMMAL_core/README.md

 ## Rendering
 To effectively render the model in python environment, we developed a `pig_renderer` as in https://github.com/anl13/pig_renderer.

+## Q&A
+If you come up with any problem during testing MAMMAL, do not hesitate to propose an issue on github.
+I will reply when I see them.

 ## Citation
 If you use these datasets in your research, please cite the paper